Table of Contents

 3. Which of the following statements is correct regarding Adrenoleukodystrophy?

-- Treatment involves bone marrow transplant.
+- Treatment involves a bone marrow transplant.

 - Treatment is transsphenoidal surgery.